 The International Maritime Organization is putting into place worldwide low-sulphur rules for shipping fuel.
-These low sulphur rules take effect 1 January, 2020.
+It is called IMO 202 and these low sulphur rules take effect 1 January, 2020.

 The new rules mandate that sulphur will not make up more than .5% of fuel burned by ocean going ships.
 Presently, ships can burn fuel that contain sulphur as high as 3.5%.
 The IMO says that by cutting the sulphur content so much, they’ll save about half a million lives worldwide in 5 years (2020-2025).
 The number of lives affected is so high not just because of the number of ships on the seas, but also because of the absolutely huge engines that burn the fuel that powers the ships.